-Kin Eng Chin, Fui Fong Jiew, David Tall
+Kin Eng Chin1, Fui Fong Jiew2, David Tall3

-Edith Cowan University, Australia; Queensland University of Technology, Australia; University of Warwick, UK

-<k.chin@ecu.edu.au>, <fuifong.jiew@hdr.qut.edu.au>, <davidtall@mac.com>

-Abstract: The Articulation Principle (introduced in Tall, 2019) explains how mathematical expressions can be given clear and unambiguous meaning by the way in which they are spoken and heard.
-Leaving short pauses in speech, such as speaking ' $1+2\times3$ ' with a gap between 1 and $2\times3$ interprets the expression as 1+6, giving 7, as distinct from leaving a gap between 1+2 and $\times3$ which gives $3\times3$ , which is 9.
-In this paper we investigate how two teachers who have learned to operate routinely with expressions react when they are presented with expressions spoken and written in different ways.
+Abstract: The Articulation Principle explains how mathematical expressions can be given a clear and unambiguous meaning by the way in which they are spoken and heard.
+Leaving short pauses in speech, sub-expressions can be interpreted as operations to be carried out in time or as mental objects that can be manipulated at a more sophisticated level.
+This offers a fundamental foundation for the growth of meaningful mathematical thinking at all levels from young children to the wide array of adult mathematics.
+This paper sets the Articulation Principle in a wider long-term learning framework and provides empirical evidence for its use in meaningful interpretation of mathematical expressions.
+In this paper, we investigate how two teachers who have learned to operate routinely with expressions react when they are presented with expressions spoken and written in different ways.
 This reveals how the experience enables them to give meaning to mathematical expressions that previously had only been learned by rote.

-This principle applies throughout the whole of mathematics, from the initial interpretation of expressions in arithmetic for young children to sophisticated symbolism in advanced mathematics.
-It is supported by the flexible interpretation of a sub-expression, such as $2\times3$ or 1+2 as both a process of calculation and also a concept calculated by the process, termed a 'procept' (Gray & Tall, 1994).

-The Principle of Articulation has the advantage that it can be introduced at any level to help teachers and learners make sense of symbolism in a manner appropriate to their experience and level of development.
-It has wide ranging implications in addressing the development of meaningful long-term curricula in the challenge of 'math wars' between communities of practice with differing beliefs and needs in a complex society.
-It can be applied at every stage of a long-term learning curriculum for students and teachers with differing needs and beliefs.
+The Articulation Principle has the advantage that it can be introduced at any level to help teachers and learners make sense of symbolism in a manner appropriate to their experience and level of development.
+It has wide ranging implications in addressing the development of meaningful long-term curricula in the challenge of "math wars" between communities of practice with differing beliefs and needs in a complex society.

-Keywords: articulation principle, mathematical expressions, sense making, supportive and problematic conceptions, three worlds of mathematics
+Keywords: Articulation principle, Mathematical expressions, Order of precedence, Sense making, Supportive and problematic conceptions, Three worlds of mathematics